-4-6 weeks before the event, send your media list a short press invitation so they can get the date booked into the diary listing.
+Four to six weeks before the event, send your media list a short press invitation so they can get the date booked into the diary listing.
 The invite should feature date, time, venue, contact details and short description of the event.
-You can download a press invitation template from the RCPath website www.rcpath.org